cloudmgt360/mlcwebapp/DEPLOYMENT.md

 3. **Environment Variables**:
    - Add `NODE_ENV` = `production`
-   - PORT is automatically set by DigitalOcean
+   - **DO NOT** set PORT - DigitalOcean sets this automatically

 4. **HTTP Configuration**:
-   - HTTP Port: 8080 (or use default)
+   - HTTP Port: 8080 (this tells DigitalOcean what port your app listens on)
    - Routes: `/` (catch-all)

 5. **Health Check**: